moshiur1412/W3SchoolCodingPractice/README.md

-# W3SchoolCodingPractice
+# W3School Coding Practice

 W3School is a freemium online coding learning website.
-Here I was trying to gather all codes within one reposity with my own short notes.
+I have been trying to gather all codes within one repository with my short notes.